formulahendry/955.WLB/README_en_US.md

 955.WLB: Work 955, work life balance.

+## Description

+The list of the above companies, which are basically not affiliated with 996, is relatively close to the level of 955/965, but still depends on the department and region, and cannot guarantee complete accuracy.

 ## 955 Companies List

 * Autodesk - Beijing/Shanghai
 * Cisco - Beijing/Shanghai/Hangzhou/Suzhou
 * coolapk (酷安) - Beijing/Shenzhen
+* Douban (豆瓣) -Beijing
 * eBay - Shanghai
 * EMC - Shanghai
 * Ericsson - Shanghai